julianocosta89/otel-lab/lab/src/weather/README.md

     need to define where to send the data.

-1. Navigate to the [../../compose.yaml](../../compose.yaml) file and add the following environment variable to the weather service:
+1. Navigate to the [../../compose.yaml](../../compose.yaml) file and add the following environment variables to the weather service:

     ```yaml
     - OTEL_EXPORTER_OTLP_ENDPOINT=http://otel-collector:4317
     - OTEL_SERVICE_NAME=weather
     ```

-    This is telling to the OTel SDK configured by the distro that the OTLP data should be sent to `http://otel-collector:4317`, which is the `gRPC` endpoint of the OTel Collector.
+    This tells the OTel SDK configured by the distro that the OTLP data should be sent to `http://otel-collector:4317`, which is the `gRPC` endpoint of the OTel Collector.

-    It also defines the service name, so all data produced by this service will have `weather` as name.
+    It also defines the service name, so all data produced by this service will have `weather` as its name.

 ## Building the service